molily/molily.de/_posts/2017-07-20-android-browsers.md

 <a href="http://html5test.com/">html5test</a> score: 477 / 555<br>
 Chrome 59 for reference: 518 / 555

 Firefox is the only Android browser in this list that not based on Chrome/Chromium or an older WebKit.
 Mozilla Firefox comes with its own engine, [Gecko](https://en.wikipedia.org/wiki/Gecko_(software)).
-Mozilla implements web platform featues with a different pace and different focus than Google.
-Even though Firefox seems to lag behind in the html5test score, Gecko is a modern browser engine that supports all important web technologies.
+Mozilla implements web platform features with a different pace and different focus than Google.
+Even though Firefox lags behind in the html5test score, Gecko is a modern browser engine that supports all important web technologies.
 Also, Firefox is updated frequently with a six-to-eight week release cycle.

 ### Conclusion